yasirroni/PyOPF/README.md

 # :zap: PyOPF: Optimal Power Flow Modeling in Python
-Python based optimal power flow modeling framework.
-This modeling is basically based on [Pyomo](https://github.com/Pyomo/pyomo).
+`PyOPF` is Optimal Power Flow (OPF) modeling framework in Python.
-Pyomo is a solver-agnostic optimization modeling package in Python.
+This modeling is basically based on [`Pyomo`](https://github.com/Pyomo/pyomo), which is a solver-agnostic optimization modeling package in Python.
-This repo utilizes Pyomo for modeling various optimal power flow formulations in power system applications.
+`PyOPF` generally can take [PGLib](https://github.com/power-grid-lib/pglib-opf) based input and formulate various OPF problems including AC-OPF, DC-OPF.

 ## Installation